< Back to Applying for Federal Aid

 If you are selected for FAFSA verification, you must provide specific documentation.
 Not all students selected for verification have to submit the same documents.
 Save the records and materials that you used to complete the FAFSA.

-- Household Verification Worksheet
+- Independent or Dependent Verification Worksheet

 If selected for verification, Barton's Financial Aid Office will not award your federal aid until after verification is complete to ensure accuracy of the estimated award.

-The sooner our office receives your information, the sooner you'll be able to receive financial aid if you're eligible.
+The sooner our office receives your information, the sooner you'll be able to receive financial aid if you are eligible.
 If the requested documents are not received by the Financial Aid Office within six weeks of the original request date, the students file will be closed.
 If the documents are not submitted within 30 days of the close of the term that the student was attending then financial aid will not be calculated and awarded.